bchugg/stat-map/basic inequalities.md

 Some basic probabilistic inequalities.
-Used mostly under the hood to build more sophisticated [[concentration inequalities]].
+Used mostly under the hood to build more sophisticated [[concentration inequalities]], but also useful in other scenarios.

 ## Markov's inequality